-22. HOW PLAY IS RESUMED e.
+- 22. HOW PLAY IS RESUMED e.
 (2)v & vii...INTERPRETATION: The player taking the free hit from the 60-yard line is deemed to be hitting to a teammate if the ball travels at least 30 yards.
 The player taking the free hit from the 60-yard line may not play the ball again until it has been played by another player on either team.
 If the ball does not travel at least 30 yards: (i) no member of the hitting team may make a play on the ball or a defending player who is attempting to make a play on the ball, and (ii) a defending player may play the ball from any direction or angle providing he or she does so without creating danger or a risk of danger to himself, herself, other players or horses.
-A violation of these procedures by either team will result in an appropriate penalty.

-22. HOW PLAY IS RESUMED e.
+A violation of these procedures by either team will result in an appropriate penalty. - 22.
+HOW PLAY IS RESUMED e.
 (3)...INTERPRETATION: The objective is to get the ball in play promptly once all players have an opportunity to be safely positioned.
 The hitter must hit on the first pass, but may not hit before "Play" is called.
-The Umpire should allow players sufficient time to properly position themselves, and should penalize any player, offensive or defensive, who is trying to manage the clock.

-EXAMPLES: Red hits the ball over the backline and Blue lines up quickly for the knockin.
+The Umpire should allow players sufficient time to properly position themselves, and should penalize any player, offensive or defensive, who is trying to manage the clock. - EXAMPLES: Red hits the ball over the backline and Blue lines up quickly for the knockin.
 As soon as the flagger is out of the way, Blue #3 knocks in before the call of "Play."
-The whistle should sound and the ball be thrown in perpendicular to the back line.

-Red is ahead late in the game and Red #3 rides deep into the end zone before slowly turning to knock-in.
+The whistle should sound and the Umpires must award a Penalty 4 to the Red team.
+Red is ahead late in the game and Red #3 rides deep into the end zone as the Umpire calls play before slowly turning to knock-in.
 As Red #3 nears the ball, he circles again.
-The whistle should sound for a throw-in.
+The whistle should sound for a Penalty 4 in favor of Blue.
 The second approach is not permitted.

 Blue #2 hits wide of goal and rides to change mounts.
 Blue #1 sees Blue #2 off the field, and rides very slowly from the back line toward the 30-yard line.
 The ball is positioned, and the Umpire is ready to call play.
-The whistle should sound and delay of game called on Blue #1.
+The whistle should sound and delay of game should be called on Blue #1.

 A Penalty 4 is awarded to Blue.
 The Umpire drops the ball for the penalty hit.
-Blue's teammate tees the ball moves out of the way and the Umpire calls "Play."
+Blue's teammate tees the ball, moves out of the way and the Umpire calls "Play."
 As Blue #3 approaches the ball, his mount is skittish and will not take the correct lead.
 Blue asks the Umpire for a second approach.
 This is not permitted.